-Mastropieri and her colleagues (2001) noted, "many students with high-incidence disabilities will perform similarly to normally achieving students on a constructivist science task, even though they are far behind in reading and math achievement" (p.
+Mastropieri et al. (2001) wrote, "many students with high-incidence disabilities will perform similarly to normally achieving students on a constructivist science task, even though they are far behind in reading and math achievement" (p.
 135).

 PBL involves cooperative learning.
 In a PBL environment, students must work cooperatively (Hmelo-Silver, 2004; Savery & Duffy, 1995).
-Many authors have noted that instructional approaches that involve cooperative learning have the potential to help students with special needs increase their achievement levels (Barley et al., 2002; Gillies & Ashman, 2000; Jenkins et al., 2003; Malmgren, 1998; Slavin & Madden, 1989).
+Many authors have noted that instructional approaches that involve cooperative learning have the potential to help students with special needs increase their achievement levels (Barle y et al., 2002; Gillies & Ashman, 2000; Jenkins et al., 2003; Malmgren, 1998).
 Adams et al. (1996) also found that cooperative learning can increase the engagement of students with special needs.
-Upon reviewing research done on the effectiveness of educational programs for at-risk students (including those with special needs), Slavin and Madden found that programs that involved cooperative learning were among the two most effective categories of programs.
-As Johnson and Johnson (1996) noted, students engaged in a carefully constructed cooperative learning experience often exhibit greater effort to achieve.

-PBL occurs within authentic contexts.
-PBL has the potential to appeal to students who have trouble learning things that are taken out of context (Hmelo & Ferrari, 1997).
+Authentic context.
+PBL has the potential to appeal to students who have trouble learning things that are taken out of context.
 Scruggs et al. (1993) noted "...most students with LD have difficulty learning from reading and workbook assignments and benefit from concrete examples" (p.
 3).
-Lee and Songer (2003) found that students at risk for failing due to cognitive disabilities, or other reasons, have a better opportunity to apply their knowledge in the solving of problems when the problems are based on real world "situations that closely match simple patterns in the knowledge students possess" (p.
+Lee and Songer (2003) found that students at risk of failing due to cognitive disabilities or for other reasons have a better opportunity to apply their knowledge in the solving of problems when the problems are based on real world "situations that closely match simple patterns in the knowledge students possess" (p.
 944).
 Given the similarities between the needs of at-risk students and students with special needs, it seems to follow that when PBL is used in the special education classroom, the ill-structured problem employed must not only be authentic, but also be similar to other problems with which the students are familiar.